Extension Springs Explained

 Extension springs stretch as the load is applied.
 What does this mean?
 When an extension spring goes from a resting position to an extended position, it will exert an opposing force in proportion to its change in length.
 Meaning that when the spring is stretched it will exert a force to return to its resting position.

 Typically, extension springs are attached at both ends, and as the parts, it is attached to move apart the extension spring works to bring them together again.
-The resting, or initial, tension on the spring can be manipulated by how tightly the spring is coiled.
+The resting, or initial, the tension on the spring can be manipulated by how tightly the spring is coiled.

 What are Extension Springs Typically Made Of?